kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 ### Recap for January 9th

 Today was the first class.
-We walked through the Scratch Jr. Once we were at the main interface,
+We walked through the Scratch Jr. Once we were at the main interface:

 ![scratchjrinterface](/images/jc_a_001_scratchjrinterface.jpg)

-we covered:
+We covered:

 - The top row of buttons.
 - The yellow start/green flag button